Benchmarking Compositionality with Formal Languages: Finite-State Transducers

-Our study focuses on learning a particular kind of transductions.
-Specifically, we focus on restricted classes of regular relations, which are computed by finite-state transducers.
-We believe this is a natural starting point, since this class of grammars is mathematically well-studied, has provable learning guarantees, and has a long use history in linguistics and NLP \cite{mohri-1997-finite}.
+Our study focuses on learning a particular kind of transduction.
+Specifically, we focus on restricted classes of regular relations, which are those relations computable by finite-state transducers.
+We believe this is a natural starting point since this class of formal languages is mathematically well-studied, has provable learning guarantees, and has a long use history in linguistics and NLP \cite{mohri-1997-finite}.\looseness=-1

-Finite-state transducers also encompass most previous work on systematic compositionality: many datasets, e.g., SCAN \cite{lake-baroni-2018-generalization} and gSCAN \cite{ruis-etal-2020-benchmark}, describe \emph{finite} string relations and are, therefore, finite-state by definition.
-These handcrafted datasets have many advantages, like easy interpretability and domain specificity, since they directly encode particular relevant relationships, such as movement over a grid or specific linguistic phenomena.
-However, this realism pays the price of diminished robustness of any findings over such datasets \cite{RogersPullum11}.
-By removing the ability to simply adjust properties of the underlying function class, and the transducers which compute it, one loses the possibility to experiment more robustly over a whole class of functions, rather than just one instantiation of it. \looseness -1
+Finite-state transducers also encompass most previous work on compositionality: many datasets, e.g., SCAN \cite{lake-baroni-2018-generalization} and gSCAN \cite{ruis-etal-2020-benchmark}, describe \emph{finite} string relations and are, therefore, finite-state by definition.
+These handcrafted datasets have many advantages, like easy interpretability and domain specificity since they directly encode particular relevant relationships like movement over a grid or specific linguistic phenomena.
+However, this realism pays the price of diminished robustness of any findings over such datasets \cite{RogersPullum11}, see \citet{white-cotterell-2021-examining} for more discussion of this point.
+By removing the ability to simply adjust properties of the underlying function class, and the transducers which compute it, one loses the possibility to experiment more robustly over a function type, rather than just one token instantiation of it. \looseness -1

 Rather than manually designing individual datasets ourselves, we generate unboundedly many new datasets via randomly sampled SFSTs.
-This offers a principled view of the problem of learning artificial languages possessing certain properties, by simply varying properties of the class of transducers that generate them.
-Furthermore, as we will see in \cref{sec:discussion}, one may view existing compositionality tasks as SFSTs which enables a deeper understanding of modeling results.
+This offers a principled view of the problem of learning artificial languages by simply varying properties of the class of transducers that generate them.
+Furthermore, as we will see in \cref{sec:discussion}, one may view existing compositionality tasks as learning a specific SFST.
+We contend this view enables a deeper understanding of modeling results.
 Both specific artificial languages, such as the compositionality datasets mentioned above, and those randomly sampled from a particular function class such as the work presented in this paper, are worth studying.
-However, our approach has been missing from the systematic compositionality discourse.
+However, our approach has been missing from the compositionality discourse.